levxxvi/1800_202230_DTC12/README.md

 This browser based web application to ...

 * I am Braden and i hope this works
 * Hi!
 I'm Lex!
-I'm excited to work on this project because I get to apply new things
+I'm excited to work on this project because I get to apply new things :D

 ## Technologies